haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 	- Do the same for the remaining proportion field.
 		- Again, read the expression aloud if you don’t understand it!

+---

+### Finding the low education/low-income areas

+11. **Now that you’ve reclassified the proportions into classes 1, 2, 3 or 4 it’s time to find the low education & low-income areas in Helsinki metropolitan region.**